-- To identify new ways to add greater value to existing and new customers
+- Identify new ways to add greater value to new and existing customers

-Who is bold enough to eat their own dairy cow?
+- Who is brave enough to eat their own dairy cow?

-Only a few companies have the courage to cannibalize their own dairy cows.
-Rev , a translation/transcription service that now employs thousands of domestic workers, is one of them.
-The Rev, started in 2010 , creates value for its customers, jobs for its employees and profits for its shareholders.
+- Only a few companies have the courage to cannibalize their own dairy cows.
+Rev , a translation/transcription service that already employs thousands of domestic workers, is one of them.
+Rev, started in 2010 , creates value for its customers, jobs for its employees and profits for its shareholders.
 Rev uses smart routing to connect transcription work to the right person.
-Its workforce, 90% in North America and another 10% in English-speaking countries, is trained in speed and quality, which leads to fast response times (usually in hours).
-The Rev operates efficiently and at a low cost of $1.00/minute .
+Its workforce, 90% in North America and another 10% in English-speaking countries, is trained in speed and quality, which leads to fast response times (often within hours).
+Rev operates efficiently and at a low cost of $1.00/minute .

-Starting in December 2017, Rev began risking its core business by shifting its solution from human-only transcriptions to include machine learning-based transcriptions.
-I’ve tried the service extensively and am very pleased with its 90-95% accuracy rates, its quick turnarounds (I’m getting 60 minute transcripts in about 10 minutes) and its 10x lower price (I’m currently paying in US$0, 10 /minute ).
+- Starting in December 2017, Rev began to risk its core business by changing its human-only transcripts solution to include machine learning-based transcripts.
+I have tried the service extensively and am very pleased with its 90-95% accuracy rates, its fast returns (I am getting 60 minute transcripts in about 10 minutes) and its 10x lower price (I am currently paying $0.10 /minute ).
 This is a game changer for my workflow and my cash flow!
 The new service is operated under a separate brand called Temi .

-Machines inevitably do the transcription work – faster, cheaper and with fewer errors than humans.
+- Machines inevitably do the work of transcription – faster, cheaper and with fewer errors than humans.
 But meeting these conditions is still years away.
-In the interim (ie now), Rev is willing to change his own business model and profit structure (remember, they charge $1.00/minute and that price is dropping to $0.10/minute, a tenfold reduction) in exchange for the opportunity to be the market leader in automated transcription.
+In the meantime (i.e. now), Rev is willing to change his own business model and profit structure (remember, they charge $1.00/minute and that price is dropping to $0.10/minute, a tenfold reduction) in exchange for the opportunity to be the market leader in automated transcription.
 Which market do you think is bigger?
 Transcripts for $1/minute or $0.10/minute?
-I’ve already made my choice and imagined that millions of other people will discover the same thing for themselves.
+I’ve already made my choice and imagined that millions of other people would discover the same thing for themselves.

-Rev is playing a new game and smartly.
+- Rev is playing a new game and smart.

-- They see machine-based transcriptions (Temi is the product name) as an extension of the productivity-enhancing tools they already offer their transcriptionists.
+- They see machine-based transcriptions (Temi is the name of the product) as an extension of the productivity-enhancing tools they already offer their transcribers.

-- Whether the new brand makes it or not, they’ll have productivity-enhancing tools they can use to improve the profitability of their current Cash Cow.
+- Whether the new brand succeeds or not, they will have productivity-enhancing tools they can use to improve the profitability of their current dairy cow.

-- Rev is already experiencing adoption from new customer segments (due to the lower price point of Temi).
-It’s expected that a portion of these will become regular Rev customers.
+- Rev is already experiencing the adoption of new customer segments (due to Temi’s lower price).
+It is expected that a part of them will become regular customers of Rev.

-- The company expects that the greatest gains from this strategy will be what it can’t even envision yet.
+- The company expects the biggest gains from this strategy to be what it has yet to imagine.

-- Surely, they won’t get caught by surprise by advancing technologies (like the railroads, taxis, and Yellow Pages did).
+- They certainly won’t be caught off guard by advancing technologies (such as railroads, taxis, and the Yellow Pages).

-They’re not.
-No matter who you are or what you do.
+- They are not.
+It doesn’t matter who you are or what you do.

-Should you sacrifice your Cash Cows after reading this blog?
+- Should you euthanize your dairy cows after reading this blog?
 Probably not.
-Should you consider studying the impact of losing your Cash Cow(s) overnight.
-Probably so.
-This kind of thinking may just lead you to your own next big thing!
+You should consider studying the impact of losing your dairy cow(s) overnight.
+Probably yes.
+That kind of thinking can lead you to your next big thing!